DOPAMINE HYDROCHLORIDE AND DEXTROSE- dopamine hydrochloride and dextrose injection, solution

 In titrating to the desired increase in systolic blood pressure, the optimum dosage rate for renal response may be exceeded, thus necessitating a reduction in rate after the hemodynamic condition is stabilized.

 Administration at rates greater than 50 mcg/kg/min have safely been used in advanced circulatory decompensation states.
 If unnecessary fluid expansion is of concern, adjustment of drug concentration may be preferred over increasing the flow rate of a less concentrated dilution.

-Dopamine Hydrochloride and 5% Dextrose Injection, USP is supplied in 250 mL and 500 mL glass containers as follows:
+Dopamine Hydrochloride and 5% Dextrose Injection, USP is supplied in 250 mL containers as follows: